svengreb/styleguide-javascript/packages/@arcticicestudio/eslint-config/README.md

 This package provides multiple entry points that can be composed especially for the projects they are used in:

 - `@arcticicestudio/eslint-config` — The default entry point that includes the base rules of the [@arcticicestudio/eslint-config-base][gh-t-pkg-esl-base] package as well as additional rules from the [eslint-plugin-react][gh-esl-p-react] and [eslint-plugin-jsx-a11y][gh-esl-p-jsx-a11y] packages.
-- `@arcticicestudio/eslint-config/prettier` — Entry point to enable support for [Prettier][] through [eslint-plugin-prettier][gh-esl-p-prettier] and the officially recommended Prettier ESLint configuration using the [eslint-config-prettier][gh-esl-c-prettier] package.
-It disables possibly conflicting rules and rules that definitely not needed when using _Prettier_ for code formatting.
-There is also additional support when _Prettier_ is used for React based projects by extending the special `prettier/react` configuration that also disables specific `react/` and JSX rules.
-Note that this configuration **should always be placed after `@arcticicestudio/eslint-config`** in order to override conflicting rules, otherwise the `@arcticicestudio/eslint-config` preset will take precedence leaving conflicting rules untouched!
 - `@arcticicestudio/eslint-config/react-hooks` — Entry point to enable support for [React _Hooks_][react-d-hooks] through [eslint-plugin-react-hooks][gh-esl-p-react-hooks].

 ## Contributing